postsharp/Metalama.Documentation/content/conceptual/aspects/ide/live-template.md

 uid: live-template
 ---

-# Exposing an Aspect as a Live Template
+# Exposing an aspect as a live template

 A _live template_ is a custom Code Action available in the code editor menu like other code suggestions or refactoring actions offered by the IDE.
 For details about using live templates, see <xref:applying-live-templates>.